ragsagar/resume/ragsagar.rst

     * Developed online food ordering system with online payment using payfort and integrated it with their legacy POS using custom linux machine at site.
     * Developed a Cameroon 2000 scanner simulator in golang based on modbus.

+Software Engineer - Mquotient, Pune   (June 2012 - February 2013)
+    * Developed custom authentication and object level unix like authorization system for django with mongoengine(ORM for MongoDB).
+    * Implemented RESTful apis using a custom api engine based on tastypie.
+    * Helped implementing document(row in rdbms) level multitenancy by providing a centralized function for all queries.

 Computer Skills
 ---------------
 * Good knowledge in Python.
 * Good knowledge in Django web framework
+* Experience working in Golang.
 * Experience working with frontend libs like AngularJS and Jquery implementing dynamic frontend interfaces and single page apps.
 * Experience working with document oriented database MongoDB and relational